Dipolar tidal effects in scalar-tensor theories

 \paragraph{\bf\textit{Acknowledgments.}}

-The Author would like to thank Tanja Hinderer, Eric Poisson and Huan Yang for valuable discussions on this work, and Eric Poisson for a careful reading of the manuscript.
+The author would like to thank Tanja Hinderer, Eric Poisson and Huan Yang for valuable discussions on this work, and Eric Poisson for a careful reading of the manuscript.
+She would also like to thank Eve Dones and Banafsheh Shiralilou for pointing out some typos in the first published version of the article.
 This research was supported in part by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Research, Innovation and Science.